mattbowa/Online-Booking-System/README.md

 ### Background
 The project was originally developed as a practical way for learning web development.
-This was also an opportunity to gain hands-on practical programming experience with PHP, JaVascript and MySQL.
+This was also an opportunity to gain hands-on practical programming experience with PHP, JavaScript and MySQL.

 The application was was designed from scratch without the dependence of a CMS or library modules.
 Through the project development stages, more features inclunding SMS functionlity and a user-freindly admin control panel, were progrssively added.